A Look Back at Cleveland's Homeless Stand Down

 HandsOn Northeast Ohio continued as the lead agency in planning the Stand Down from 2014 through 2020.
 The event was held each year at Cleveland Public Auditorium as a one-day event that saw on average 1,200 - 1,500 individuals each year.
 On-site service providers continued to expand each successive year offering cancer screenings, mammogram check ups, housing and legal aid and much more.
 Guests of the event were able to chooise either a new winter coat or pair of boots along with hygiene items, hats, gloves, scarves, socks, underwear and other essential items.

-In 2020, HandsOn Northeast Ohio closed and Business Volunteers Unlimited (BVU) oversaw the planning of the Homeless Stand Down.
+In 2020, HandsOn Northeast Ohio closed and Business Volunteers Unlimited (BVU) became the host of Homeless Stand Down.
 Due to the COVID-19 pandemic, there was no in-person event in 2021.
 BVU quickly pivoted and created the Cleveland Cares Package to distribute to partner organizations at their locations.
 1,507 care packages were distributed on February 13, 2021 at 13 different locations.
 Each care package contained a new pair of sweatpants and sweatshirt, rain poncho, socks, hygiene items, food items, books and much more.